-This article guides in how you can upgrade your OutSystems Platform to a new version.
+This article guides in how you can upgrade your OutSystems Platform to a new major or minor version.
 You'll be able to assess the upgrade process, understand its impacts, and plan it accordingly.

 Before you start